Lesson 01

 What gets distilled?

 Some setups also distill intermediate behavior.
-A teacher might produce a rationale, a plan, a tool call trace, or a set of rejected alternatives.
+A teacher might produce a rationale, a plan, a tool call trace, or rejected alternatives.
 That extra signal can help, but it can also teach the student to copy noisy reasoning.
 Use it only when the intermediate text maps to behavior you want at inference time.

 Vocabulary